top of page

 - Martin Luther, 16th century.
 (4)

 Martin Luther actually fought against Augustine's view that the 6 days were one day.
-Just like Josephus, Luther appealed to scripture, specifically the writings of Moses.
+Just like Josephus, Luther appealed to Scripture, specifically the writings of Moses.
 He followed up his argument with this: "But if you cannot understand how this could have been done in six days, then grant the Holy Spirit the honour of being more learned than you are."
 This is advice that all Christians need to take.
 No matter your view, whether we're talking Creationism or any other view, God knows more than you ever will.
 Therefore, we ought to accept our roles as students and let God resume His role as teacher.

 "Let us rather conclude that God Himself took the space of six days, for the purpose of accommodating His works to the capacity of men."